robertsabum/IP-Stack-Message-Encapsulation/Layers/Physical/readme.md

 #### BitStream *serve()

-This method serves an item from the buffer and returns a BitStream.
+This method serves an item from the buffer and returns a BitStream as well as writes it to a binary file.

 Example usage:
 ```cpp